 - ½ teaspoon ground black pepper , plus more to taste

 - 1 lb linguine, spaghetti or fettuccine pasta (455 grams)

 - ⅓ cup heavy cream (80 grams)

-- Add the lemon juice and zest, olive oil, heavy cream, and salt and pepper to the now empty pasta pot.
+- Working quickly while noodles are in the colander, add the lemon juice and zest, olive oil, heavy cream, and salt and pepper to the now empty pasta pot.
 Bring to a boil over medium high heat.
-Simmer for 3-4 minutes until slightly thickened, stirring often.
+Simmer for 1-2 minutes until slightly thickened, stirring often.

 - Add the drained pasta back to the pot along with the parmesan cheese and stir until coated.
 Add enough pasta water to make a loose sauce.
 Adjust seasonings as needed.

 - Stir in half of the marinated tomatoes to the pasta, and add rest of tomatoes to the top.
 Serve immediately.